Himanshu0208/MockTest1/README.md

 # MockTest1
-In this i have tested mysoltion on leetcode so as to verify the solutions, once they got excepted than i had submitted them here
+In this i have tested mysoltion on leetcode so as to verify the solutions, once they got excepted than i had submitted them here.
+Please look in the respected files for solutions